Outstanding Aquatic Veterinary Programs

 VetTechColleges used the following criteria while weighing which programs to include on this list:

-1. Accreditation from the American Veterinary Medical Association’s (AVMA) Council on Education, ensuring that specific standards in veterinary medical education are being met.
+1. Accreditation from the American Veterinary Medical Association’s (AVMA) Council on Education ensures that specific veterinary medical education standards are being met.

 3. Variety of opportunities for hands-on learning, both in the United States and abroad